Sage/fudge/README.md

 Instead of having all of these values listed explicitly in your Fudgefile you can instead place them in a `fudge_settings.yml` file in each subdirectory.

-So instead of this in your Fudgefile...
+So instead of this in your `Fudgefile`...
 ```ruby
   in_directory 'meta_addresses' do
     task :flay, :exclude => '^\.\/(db|factories|spec)\/'